bu-air-lab/AIR-Lab-Instructions/RDS.md

 `roslaunch turtlebot_rviz_launchers view_navigation.launch`

 Then use the 2D Pose estimate button to give an initial pose of the robot.
-Now, using the 2D Navigation goal button you can give a goal to the robot and the robot will autonomously navigate to the 2D coordinate.
+Now, using the 2D Navigation goal button you can give a goal to the robot.
+The robot will then autonomously navigate to the 2D coordinate.